 Medical Leave: Students requesting a medical disability leave of absence must submit documentation on letterhead from a medical provider (M.D., D.O., etc.) stating that you are unable to complete coursework during the semester that the leave is being requested due to medical care/treatment.
 If you are requesting a medical leave in a term that has already begun, the medical provider's documentation should also state when the care started and whether the condition for which you are receiving treatment was present at the beginning of the term or worsened to the point that you are unable to continue with coursework.

-Extending Your Leave: If you are currently on a leave of absence and need to extend the leave for a second semester, complete and submit a new Leave of Absence Request.
+Extending Your Leave: If you are currently on a leave of absence and need to extend the leave for a second semester, complete and submit a new Leave of Absence Request form.
 In your personal statement, indicate that you wish to extend your leave and provide your reasons.
 Students are limited to two consecutive semesters on leave of absence status.

 Returning from Leave: Students are automatically activated to register for the semester following a leave of absence.